paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-33a-implementation-of-alaska-native-claims-settlement-and-alaska-statehood.md

 (3) **Action by a Trustee.—**

-  (A) Except as provided in this paragraph and in section 14(c)(3) of the Alaska Native Claims Settlement Act [[43 U.S.C.
-1613(c)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1613/c/3&num=0&edition=prelim)] no trustee, receiver, or custodian vested pursuant to applicable Federal or State law with a right, title, or interest of a Native individual or Native Corporation shall—
+  (A) Except as provided in this paragraph and in section 14(c)(3) 44 See References in Text note below. of the Alaska Native Claims Settlement Act no trustee, receiver, or custodian vested pursuant to applicable Federal or State law with a right, title, or interest of a Native individual or Native Corporation shall—

     (i) assign or lease to a third party,